Chilling Out After Exercise

 The horse produces a tremendous amount of heat during exercise.
 Within muscle, the conversion of stored energy (for example, glycogen) into mechanical work (muscle contraction) is very inefficient, resulting in heat accumulation.
 The rate of heat production is related to the work effort--the faster the horse runs, the greater the rate of heat production.
 Similarly, steep terrain, difficult footing, and weight carried (rider and tack)--all of which increase effort level--will increase the rate of heat production.
 At any given work level, the total amount of heat produced depends on the duration of the exercise.

 The horse, like all mammals, must operate within a fairly narrow range of body temperatures.
 At rest, rectal temperature is around 99-100ºF (37.2-37.8ºC).
 During exercise, the heat produced in contracting muscle spreads throughout the body, resulting in an overall increase in body temperature.
-A moderate increase in body temperature (one to two degrees) is actually beneficial to body function during exercise (see "Warming Up to the Task", in the April 2001 issue of The Horse).
+A moderate increase in body temperature (one to two degrees) is actually beneficial to body function during exercise (see "Warming Up to the Task").
 However, an excessive increase in temperature can cause tissue damage or death.
 The question is, how high is too high?

 While there are no hard and fast rules, a rectal temperature above 106ºF (41ºC) generally indicates the need for aggressive cooling procedures, while a horse with a rectal temperature of 108ºF (42ºC) or more can be at serious risk for heat stroke.